 Overview of Manaslu Circuit Trek

 The Manaslu Trek is a remote adventure through breathtaking landscapes, Buddhist villages, and diverse wildlife.
 You’ll enjoy stunning views of Mt.
 Manaslu, visit monasteries, and cross rivers and suspension bridges.
-With a rich blend of culture, nature, and spirituality, this 15-day trek requires special permits, including MCAP and ACAP.
+With a rich blend of culture, nature, and spirituality, this 14-day trek requires special permits, including MCAP and ACAP.

 Manaslu trekking requires special permits, including MCAP and ACAP permits.
 They required a minimum of two people in a group.
-Trekking starts from Arughat Bazar, or Sotikhola, along with the Budigandaki River bank and many typical villages.
+Trekking starts from Arughat Bazar, or Sotikhola, along the Budigandaki River bank and through many typical villages.
 You should cross many suspension bridges and wooden bridges.
-You will see many attractions, including nature scenes, wildlife animals, and flora and fauna.
+You will see many attractions, including nature scenes, wildlife, and flora and fauna.
 Not only that, but you are walking along lush forests and terraces.
 There are many community villages.
 They are farmers and grow some fresh vegetables and crops.
 They use it for hygienic foods and serve them to their clients.

 About main Village of Samagaon in Manaslu Trek

 Samagaon, where we recommend taking a rest day for great acclimatization to the high pass of Larke La (5106 m/16752 ft).
 Samagaon has a beautiful old monastery, a typical village, and a tiny lake called Birendra Taal.
 You can do a day excursion and especially rest here.
-The most people are Lama and Gurung, who are very religious in Buddhism, and they have many Buddhist monuments such as monasteries, mani walls, stortens, stupas, etc. They have their own culture and tradition; they respect guests with warm hospitality.
-Dharamsala is the highest altitude to stay overnight before crossing Larke La Pass.
+The most people are Lama and Gurung, who are very religious in Buddhism, and they have many Buddhist monuments such as monasteries, mani walls, stupas, etc. They have their own culture and tradition; they respect guests with warm hospitality.
+Dharamsala is the highest altitude to stay overnight before crossing the Larke La Pass.

 About the High Pass of Larke Pass (5106m)

-Unique Nepal Adventure provides excellent, dedicated, and professional trekking guide and helpers.
+Unique Nepal Adventure provides excellent and professional trekking guides and helpers.
 He will brief you every evening after your dinner about the next day's program and share some information about Nepal and relevant news.
 Both the guide and the porters are extremely friendly and trustworthy.
 They provide excellent services and help you so much in difficult situations.
 You can ask a lot of questions without hesitation, and he will elaborate on his knowledge, ideas, and information.
 Our motto is to make our clients satisfied, and we would like to provide first-class services and make delightful trips.

-The lifestyle, culture, tradition, and religion in Manaslu Circuit Trek
+Lifestyle, culture, tradition, and religion in Manaslu Circuit Trek

 Most of the people are of mixed races, such as Lama, Gurung, and others.
 They have their own culture, traditions, customs, language, dress, and festivals.
 The people in the mountain area are very religious; they are Buddhist, and every village has Buddhist monasteries.
 They are farmers; they grow lots of crops and vegetables.